New & Used Honda Crosstour: In Depth

 GET A FREE PRICE QUOTE

-The Honda Crosstour is a mid-size crossover in the Honda lineup that drives more like a wagon than an SUV.
-The Crossover goes mostly unchanged for 2013, and it’s built on the same platform as the new Accord.
-The Crosstour is also the only Accord-based model that has available all-wheel drive.
-Even with the hatchback utility, the Crosstour still isn’t as practical as Accord wagons from earlier years.
+The Honda Crosstour is a mid-size crossover in the Honda range that drives more like a wagon than an SUV.
+The Crossover goes virtually unchanged for 2013, and it’s built on the same platform as the new Accord.
+The Crosstour is also the only Accord-based model that has optional all-wheel drive.
+Even with the hatchback utility, though, the Crosstour still isn’t as functional as Accord wagons from earlier years.

 One of the consistent criticisms of the Crosstour has been its looks, more specifically its back end.
 It's a large, tall vehicle, but the halfway point between five-door hatchback and all-wheel drive utility is a hard one to pull off--as BMW, among others, has learned--and the Crosstour has a large, tall, rounded tail that looks bulbous and out of scale, yet doesn't deliver the interior room you might expect.